Table of Contents

 Understanding Socially Responsible Investing

-Socially responsible investing, also known as sustainable investing or ethical investing, is an investment approach that considers both financial returns and the impact of investments on society and the environment.
-SRI investors seek to support companies that demonstrate strong ESG practices and avoid investing in industries that may have negative social or environmental impacts.
+Socially responsible investing (SRI), also known as sustainable or ethical investing, is an investment strategy that considers the social and environmental impact of investments in addition to the financial return.
+SRI investors seek to invest in firms with good ESG governance while excluding those with adverse social and environmental impact.

-By incorporating SRI into their investment strategy, individuals can align their financial goals with their personal values.
-This approach allows investors to support companies that prioritize sustainability, diversity and inclusion, human rights, and other social and environmental issues.
+Through the integration of SRI in the portfolio, individuals can achieve their financial goals while upholding their ethical standards.
+This approach helps investors to support those companies that focus on social responsibility, diversity and inclusion, human rights, and other social and environmental issues.-

 Betterment's Socially Responsible Investing Portfolio

-The Betterment SRI portfolio includes ETFs that invest in companies with high ESG ratings, as well as ETFs that exclude companies involved in controversial industries such as fossil fuels, weapons, and tobacco.
-This approach allows investors to support companies that align with their values while maintaining a diversified investment portfolio.
+The Betterment SRI portfolio includes ETFs that invest in stocks of companies with high ESG ratings as well as those that avoid investing in firms associated with controversial industries such as fossil fuels, weapons, and tobacco.
+This way, investors can align with their values and have a diversified investment portfolio at the same time.

 Benefits of Socially Responsible Investing

-There are several benefits to incorporating socially responsible investing into your investment strategy:
+There are several advantages of incorporating socially responsible investing in your strategy:

 Getting Started with Betterment's Socially Responsible Investing

-1. Educate yourself: Take the time to learn about socially responsible investing and the specific ESG criteria that are important to you.
-Understand the impact of different industries and consider which issues are most important to you.
+- Educate yourself: Spend some time learning about socially responsible investing and the ESG factors that are most relevant to you.
+Get to know the industries and identify the causes that are close to your heart.

-2. Assess your risk tolerance: Determine your risk tolerance and investment goals.
-Betterment offers a questionnaire to help you assess your risk tolerance and recommend an appropriate portfolio allocation.
+- Find out your risk appetite: Determine your risk tolerance and investment objectives.
+Betterment has a survey that can help you identify your risk tolerance and suggest the most suitable portfolio allocation.

-4. Select the socially responsible investing portfolio: Once your account is set up, choose the socially responsible investing portfolio option.
-Betterment will recommend a portfolio allocation based on your risk tolerance and investment goals.
+- Choose the SRI portfolio: Once your account is opened, select the socially responsible investing portfolio.
+Betterment will propose a suitable portfolio management based on your risk appetite and investment goals.

 Conclusion

-Socially responsible investing is a powerful way to align your financial goals with your personal values.
-Betterment's socially responsible investing portfolio offers a beginner-friendly blueprint for those interested in incorporating SRI into their investment strategy.
-By investing in companies that prioritize ESG factors, individuals can make a positive impact on society and the environment while potentially achieving long-term financial success.
-Whether you're a seasoned investor or just starting out, consider exploring Betterment's socially responsible investing options and join the movement towards a more sustainable and socially responsible future.
+Therefore, socially responsible investing can be seen as a great way to combine financial goals with individual principles.
+Betterment’s socially responsible investing portfolio is a good starting point for those who are interested in SRI.
+By investing in companies that adhere to ESG principles, one can make a positive impact on society and the environment as well as achieve long term financial results.
+No matter what your investment experience is, you should definitely check out Betterment’s socially responsible investment options and become a part of a change towards a sustainable and socially responsible world.